-Another month, another report on The Future of Work showed that the rocketing number of self employed people is demonstrating no sign of abating.
 Some reports suggest that by 2022, over 50% of people in the developed world will work freelance.
 I expect this trend to last the rest of my working life.
 I expect never again to call anyone “the boss” or “my manager”.
 It’s conceivable that a large number of people in future generations may never know what it’s like to work for somebody else.
-What is driving this, though?
+What drives this though?

 Well, technology seems to be playing a large part (this report says that 15 million jobs in the UK alone are at medium or high risk of loss to automation in future) – as does the life and work outlook of the typical millennial.
 But there are other issues too and some of them are to do with the whole climate surrounding the modern workplace; many people of all ages are no longer willing to put up with what previous generations simply put up with for the sake of a wage.